hansklav/Oberon-REAL-IO/README.md

 than it is.
 Just use the text Rebuild.Tool below and compile the line containing Texts.Mod and then compile ALL THE LINES BELOW THAT LINE (in a strict downward order middle-click each ORP.Compile).
 That's it!

-For this you won't need ORL.Mod, but in case you need it you can find it here: https://github.com/andreaspirklbauer/Oberon-building-tools/tree/master
+For this you won't need ORL.Mod, but in case you do need it you can find it here: https://github.com/andreaspirklbauer/Oberon-building-tools/tree/master

 ```
 [ Rebuild.Tool ]